State Discretization for Continuous-State MDPs in Infectious Disease Control: Numerical Examples

 \subsubsection{Extension: MDP with at Most Two Policy Switches}

-In Section~\ref{covidresults}, both discretized MDPs recommended a policy with many policy switches where lockdown would be imposed for many short durations.
+In Section~\ref{covidresults}, all discretized MDPs recommended a policy with many policy switches where lockdown would be imposed for many short durations.
 For example, the policy from the uniform discretized MDP recommends lockdown every few weeks in weeks 9-23 (shown in Figure~\ref{fig:policy_seq}).
 This is not practical, as inconsistency in policies can lead to poor adherence or even psychological issues \citep{webster2020improve,pedrozo2020perceived}.
 In this section, we consider the same problem with additional constraints where we allow the policy to switch at most twice (once from no lockdown to lockdown, and once from lockdown to no lockdown).
 We set up the COVID-19 dynamics in the same way as in Section~\ref{covidresults}.

 With at most two policy switches (one lockdown duration), the GreedyCut discretized MDP recommends a shorter lockdown duration than the uniform discretized MDP and an earlier lockdown initiation date.
 Figure~\ref{fig:policy_seq} shows the lockdown policy outcomes given the disease dynamics of the ground-truth model.
 The GreedyCut discretized MDP recommends starting the lockdown on week 7 for a duration of 42 weeks.
-The uniform discretized MDP recommends starting the lockdown on week 9 for a duration of 50 weeks.
+The InverseProportional discretized MDP recommends starting the lockdown at the same time as GreedyCut but with a longer lockdown duration.
+The expert and uniform discretized MDP recommend initiating the lockdown in weeks 8 and 9, lasting for a duration of 50 weeks.
 Due to the highly transmissible nature of COVID-19, a lockdown of over 40 weeks is needed to reduce transmission.
 Figure~\ref{fig:covid1_switch} compares the trajectories using policies from the uniform discretized MDP and GreedyCut discretized MDP.
 The GreedyCut discretized MDP is able to generate a policy that reduces the cumulative proportion of the population infected by 0.0864 while using fewer weeks of lockdowns compared to the uniform discretized MDP.
+Additionally, we observed that most countries do not impose prolonged lockdowns.
+Therefore, we considered an 11-week lockdown using the different discretized MDPs.
+The GreedyCut discretized MDP recommends starting the lockdown from week 12, resulting in a cumulative infection proportion of 0.458.
+The uniform, expert, and InverseProportional discretized MDPs recommend starting the lockdown in weeks 10, 13, and 16, respectively, resulting in cumulative infection proportions of 0.5834, 0.5399, and 0.7012.
+All these values are higher than those achieved by implementing longer lockdown policies, confirming the necessity of imposing longer lockdowns.